zzinx58/Admin_project3/Notes.md

 - Remind Event `stopPopagation`, `preventDefault`, `onKeyStoke`'s target.
 - Use event propagation to prevent events triggered by previous key presses from being passed to newly focused elements.
 Use larger div element as target.
 - When judging contants using if/else, determine the majority first.
+- Assigning a new array to a variable (inspectArr = [targetItem]) inside a function does not modify the original array passed to the function.
+Could use splice.

 # Project Map